kbr/fritzconnection/docs/sources/introduction.rst

     fc = FritzConnection()  #1
     fc.call_action('WANIPConnection1', 'ForceTermination')

-At first an instance of FritzConnection must be created (#1).
+At first an instance of FritzConnection must be created (*#1*).
 There can be a short delay doing this because fritzconnection has to wait for the response of the router to inspect the router-specific api.

-The method ``call_action`` takes the two required arguments: the service- and action-name as strings.
+The method ``call_action`` takes two required arguments: the service- and the action-name as strings.
 In case that a service or action is unknown (because of a typo or incompatible router model) fritzconnection will raise a ``FritzServiceError``.
 If the service is known, but not the action, then a ``FritzActionError`` gets raised.

 .. note ::
     Once a FritzConnection instance has been created, it can be reused for all future call_action calls.
 Because instantiation is expensive (doing a lot of i/o for API inspection) this can increase performance significantly.